DSCKabarak/TechCamp/readme.md

 ### Installation
 ---
-To get developing straight away use the pre-configured Docker environment and follow the steps below You would need docker installed on your machine for this to work.
+To get developing straight away use the pre-configured Docker environment and follow the steps below.
+Docker needs to be installed on your machine for this to work.
 Follow the Docker installation steps for your environment here https://docs.docker.com/install

 ### Docker dev environment installation steps
 ---

-To run a Docker dev environment follow the steps below.
-Docker needs to be installed first so you can run Attendzie.
-To download Docker find the install for your environment here

 1. Clone the codebase from Github
 ```git clone https://github.com/Attendize/Attendize```